SCXsunchenxi/MTGRU/README.md

-# TCoN
+# Interpretable Time-aware and Co-occurrence-aware Network for Medical Prediction (TCoN)

-Interpretable Time-aware and Co-occurrence-aware Network for Medical Prediction
+Chenxi Sun and Hongyan Li.